 Each AeroPoint used in the survey will have an expandable details section.
 Under the QUALITY heading, there are four metrics that Propeller uses to determine the AeroPoint's data quality for that survey.

 This is the number of satellite observation logs that contain the recorded positions of the AeroPoint over the duration of the survey.
 Only one data point will be used when processing using the Known Point Method.

-Not every data point is always used, so Points used shows the number of data points used with high certainty to determine the AeroPoint's global position.
+Not every data point is always used, so the Points used show the number of data points used with high certainty to determine the AeroPoint's global position.

-This is the measurement of how close or how far the individual points are to the median of the set of points in an observation.
+This measures how close or far the individual points are to the median of the set of points in an observation.

 The smaller the variance, the more accurate the results are.
-A large variance usually indicates that there is something wrong with the observation (ex. the AeroPoint was disturbed during the observation or obstructed from viewing enough satellites).
+A large variance usually indicates something wrong with the observation (for example, the AeroPoint was disturbed during the observation or obstructed from viewing enough satellites).

-If you are not receiving high-quality data (such as a low-quality fix on the AeroPoint), there are some methods you can use to improve the quality, such as collecting the AeroPoints in reverse order, leaving them out for a longer period of time before and after your drone flight, and ensuring that there are no metal objects within 30ft (about 9m) of the AeroPoint while it is capturing data.
+Suppose you are not receiving high-quality data (such as a low-quality fix on the AeroPoint).
+In that case, there are some methods you can use to improve the quality, such as collecting the AeroPoints in reverse order, leaving them out for a longer period before and after your drone flight, and ensuring that there are no metal objects within 30ft (about 9m) of the AeroPoint while it is capturing data.